 I don’t know how Julie packs so much stuff into the snack bags.
 When one falls over I can never pack everything back into it.
 She sent me this:

 Hi, Jane.How did you like the pantry bags?
 I was tickled with them-I used the cinnamon and butterscotch candies for red and gold Marine Corps colors and then put the little ornaments on!

 And Dina, thank you so much for adding the Patriotic table decorations to the MM-B collection!
 They really perk the room up!

 It’s the little things… “comforts of home”.
 Mom stuff.

 The 241st Marine Corps Birthday, Veterans Day, and Thanksgiving are right around the corner.

 We’re truly “Proud to Be An American” and thankful for all who’ve made this country great – Marines, Army, Navy, Air Force, Coast Guard, Reserves and National Guard, Veterans from ALL walks of life.

 One of the Veterans Day videos we look forward to every year is the one from the Bob and Renee Parson’s Foundation.

 In addition to honoring Veterans, they partner with the Semper Fi Fund, matching dollar for dollar donations up to 10 million dollars from now through December 31st.
 The need is great and will continue to be so.
 Funds raised support ALL service branches.

 On another note, our Holiday Cheer Card Campaign’s final deadline, November 19, 2016, is coming up.
-If you’d like to send a handwritten card to Walter Reed combat patients, details are HERE.
+(Event is now closed.)

 Thank you for your consideration, and for your support through the years.